VISIT US today! located IN CHARLOTTE, NC & SALISBURY, NC

 When Ariel is off-duty as a therapist, she is the mom of an adventurous toddler whom she refers to as her "two-nager".
 Ariel enjoys traveling, writing, cooking, thrifting/shopping, dancing, tending to her plants, organizing, and connecting with loved ones.

-Ariel Martin was introduced to the mental health field at a young age.
+Ariel Martin (she/her/hers) was introduced to the mental health field at a young age.
 Her dad is a psychologist and her first exposure to private practice was accompanying her dad to work.
 Ariel would occupy her own office space as her dad met for sessions.
 It was in those days where she would thumb through various psychology books.
 Ariel intended to become a graphic designer, but after taking psychology 101 was fascinated by the study of human behavior.
 Ariel is currently a Licensed Clinical Social Worker Associate and anticipates obtaining her full license this fall!
 She acquired her Bachelor's in Psychology as well as her Master's in Social Work from NC State University (Go Pack!).
 She switched her major to psychology and took on design studies as a minor.
 Ariel likes to bring her creativity into session.
 As a former competitive dancer and design studies minor, Ariel thinks outside of the box.
 She promotes creative thinking and problem solving and is known for helping others develop alternative perspectives.

 After becoming provisionally licensed, she immediately began working as a therapist with an employee assistance program (EAP).
 This role allowed Ariel to develop a strong listening ear as she provided telephonic counseling.
 Afterward, she pursued group practice to meet with clients virtually as well as in-person.
 She has mainly worked with adults, and has some experience working with adolescents too.
 Ariel has worked with individuals who have battled depression, anxiety, ADHD, bipolar disorder, PTSD, relationship issues, substance use, and persistent, severe mental illness.